zendframework/zf3-web/README.md

 ## Stats and statistics pages

 The web site offers a statistics and status page.
-In order to generate the statistics data we used the [Packagist API](https://packagist.org/apidoc).
+In order to generate the statistics data, we use the [Packagist API](https://packagist.org/apidoc).

 You need to execute the following command to generate it: